 San Antonio Drug Possession Attorney

-if you or a loved one is facing drug charges involving Penalty Group 1B substances in Texas, it is essential to seek the advice of a skilled criminal defense attorney.
+If you or a loved one is facing drug charges involving Penalty Group 1B substances in Texas, it is essential to seek the advice of a skilled criminal defense attorney.
 At Thornton Criminal Defense, we understand the gravity of these charges and are dedicated to providing effective and aggressive representation for our clients.

 As a Board Certified Criminal Law Specialist and former chief prosecutor, I have extensive experience in both prosecuting and defending drug cases.
 This unique perspective allows me to anticipate the strategies and tactics that prosecutors may use against my clients, and develop effective counterarguments to protect their rights.